RecSysQuality/RecProbe/README.md

 # Installation
+Once configured the YAML files and added the datasets in the data folder, follow these steps to install and use RecProbe.
 ## From Docker
 RecProbe is distributed as a docker image in order to provide easy deployment independently of the host operative system and infrastructure.